OnroerendErfgoed/oeblog/posts/2019/geoportaal-architectuur.rst

 layers.
 We also had other layers we wanted to incorporate, from other entities of the Flemish Government such as `Mercator <>`_ or other countries (`RCE
 <>`_).
 We not only rely upon `Informatie Vlaanderen` for geographical layers,
-but they also provide alfanumerical services that help in navigating maps.
+they also provide alfanumerical services that help in navigating maps.
 There's the CRAB services that enumerates all address data in Flanders, the CAPAKEY service that provides data on cadastral parcels and a geolocation service that helps to quickly find a certain address in a free-form text-search style.
-We wanted to use all these services and store as little data as possible from these other services.
+We wanted to use all these services, but not just copy their data, as would have happened ten years earlier.
+We wanted to store as little data as possible from these services.
 A few caches here and there are fine, but not full-scale copies of other services and databases.
-We fetch the data at it's point of origin so the data we present are as uptodate as possible.
+We fetch the data at it's point of origin so the data we can show our end users are as uptodate as possible.

 Finally, from a technical point of view we wanted to work with open source software (both for costs reasons and because it fit our tecnical stack nicely).